-- For a single ad set, "Edit" the ad set and go to the Audiences tab
+- For a single ad set, you can "Edit" the ad set and go to the Audiences tab

 To re-use a Bid Multiplier setup you saved earlier, click Bundles.
 Importing a Bundle will overwrite the current Bid Multiplier setup.
 You can also save a Bundle by editing an ad set where you already have the Bid Multiplier setup you want to re-use elsewhere.
 Read more about Bundles here.

 Requirements for using Bid Multipliers

 - Use the Lowest Cost with Bid Cap bidding strategy

 - Multipliers need to be full numbers between 9–100%.

 - If you want to bid higher for a user segment, use smaller multipliers for other segments instead, and set a higher ad set level Bid Cap

 - You can't use the same split again in a descendant.

 - E.g., don't split by age again under an age split

 - Splits must not overlap.